How to create a website mockup

 If you’ve ever worked on a website design or redesign project, you know how difficult it is to please everyone involved.
 Sales wants every page to generate leads.
 Customer support wants to make sure the design doesn’t lead to an increase in support volume.
 People Ops wants to highlight how great it is to work at your company.

-Essentially, creating website UI mockups can be hard, especially if you are a complete novice when it comes to all things web and app UX design.
+Essentially, creating website mockups can be hard, especially if you are a complete novice when it comes to all things web and app UX design.
 Regardless of experience however, Uizard is easy-to-use and will have you designing website mockups like a pro in no time.

 Skip to section: